emmanuelobrien/EasyProbe/README.md

 fc-cache -f -v
 ```

-If you want to make sure, that easyicons is properly listed in your fonts pool, use the following command:
+If you want to make sure, that easyicons.ttf is properly installed, use the following command:

 ```
 fc-list | grep "easyicons"